Table of Contents

 It is possible that you may observe this error “sosreport command not found” in Linux rescue mode.
 In the Linux rescue mode these binary are loaded from the DVD which is used to boot into the rescue mode.

 So if you have used the Red Hat Enterprise Linux X.X Boot ISO then these image do not contain the sosreport binary hence you won’t be able to collect sosreport.
 Hence it is recommended that in such case you use Red Hat Enterprise Linux X.X Binary DVD or the original DVD to boot into rescue mode.

-Lastly I hope the steps from the article to generate sosreport and fix sosreport command not found in Rescue Mode Linux was helpful.
+Lastly I hope the steps from the article to generate sosreport and fix sosreport command not found in Redhat/CentOS Linux was helpful.
 So, let me know your suggestions and feedback using the comment section.